Rectified Gaussian Scale Mixtures and the Sparse Non-Negative Least Squares Problem: Bayesian Inference with Scale Mixture Prior

-In Table \ref{tab:GAMP-RSBL}, all vector squares, divisions and multiplications are taken element wise. $K_\text{max}$ is the maximum allowed number of GAMP iterations, $\epsilon_\text{gamp}$ is the GAMP normalized tolerance parameter, $I_\text{max}$ is the maximum allowed number of EM iterations and $\epsilon_\text{em}$ is the EM normalized tolerance parameter. ~\\
+The EM-based R-SBL GAMP algorithm is summarized in Table \ref{tab:GAMP-RSBL}.
+Here, the steps used by the GAMP algorithm to evaluate $\boldsymbol{s}$ and $\boldsymbol{\tau}_s$ are the same for both sum-product and max-sum versions (for AWGN case) \cite{rangan2011generalized}.
+In Table \ref{tab:GAMP-RSBL}, all mathematical operations are element wise. $K_\text{max}$ is the maximum allowed number of GAMP iterations, $\epsilon_\text{gamp}$ is the GAMP tolerance parameter, $I_\text{max}$ is the maximum number of EM iterations, and $\epsilon_\text{em}$ is the EM tolerance parameter.
+Also, ${\theta_s}\in (0,1]$ is the damping factor which can be selected according to the empirical criteria in \cite{al2018gamp}, and $\boldsymbol{\eta}$, $\boldsymbol{\nu}$, $h(.)$, and $g(.)$ are defined in Appendix \ref{sec:gamp}. ~\\